Ahalya (2015 film): Plot

-A young police officer, Indra Sen arrives at the home of famous ageing artist, Goutam Sadhu, to investigate the case of a missing man named Arjun.
+A young police officer, Indra Sen arrives at the home of famous ageing artist, Goutam Sadhu, to investigate the case of a missing man named Arjun as he received an information that the last person he met before getting disappeared was the artist.
 There, he is greeted by Goutam's young and beautiful wife Ahalya, whom he had taken to be daughter of Goutam Sadhu.
 Indra sees an array of realistic looking dolls on a mantlepiece, and notices that one looks almost identical to Arjun.
 A stone, which is encased in glass, is also placed there.
 One doll falls over, and Ahalya chastises the figure before placing back with the others.
 She attributes this sudden movement to wind from the ceiling fan.
 Ahalya serves tea to the men and subtly flirts with Indra in Goutam's presence, while Goutam's distracted.
 She then returns upstairs to her room but forgets her mobile phone on the table.
 Indra asks Goutam about Arjun, a model who has not been seen since working for the artist.
 Goutam tells Indra that the stone in the glass case has magical qualities and that anybody who touches it turns into whosoever he or she wishes.
 He tells Indra that Arjun knew of the stone and suggests that he may have used it.
 Indra does not believe him initially but agrees to try it.
 Ahalya calls down to her husband to bring her mobile phone to her.
 Goutam instructs Indra to hold the stone and imagine himself to be Goutam, taking the mobile phone up to Ahalya.
 He does so.
 Entering the bedroom, Indra sees himself as he truly is, but his mirror reflection is that of Goutam.
 Ahalya speaks to Indra as if he were her husband, and instructs him to get rid of the police officer, and hurry back to bed with her.
 Indra steps into the hallway momentarily, but then returns to the room to romantically embrace Ahalya.

 The scene cuts away to Indra being in a dark area, restrained and unable to move.
 His screams are unheard, as he is now trapped within a new doll, which sits with the collection of other dolls on the mantlepiece.
 As he struggles, his doll falls over, and is picked up and chastised by Ahalya.
 The film ends with the restrained Indra hopelessly screaming in the dark area within the doll.